-The TGA has jurisdiction in relation to therapeutic goods and/or products.
+We have jurisdiction in relation to therapeutic goods and/or products.
 Other matters such as health services, medical practitioners, or drug offences that fall within the jurisdiction of policing, do not fall within the therapeutic goods compliance framework.

-The TGA does not comment on matters under investigation, however where it is in the public interest to do so we will make a public statement on an ongoing matter.
+We do not comment on matters under investigation, however where it is in the public interest to do so we will make a public statement on an ongoing matter.

-The TGA uses a combination of monitoring strategies to support our compliance programs.
+We use a combination of monitoring strategies to support our compliance programs.
 Our monitoring programs are both proactive and responsive, including acting upon signals and reports of non-compliance from a number of external sources.